hanapedia/hexagon/README.md

 ```

 ### 2. Start kind Cluster
-You can skip this step if you already have a working cluster.
+You can skip this task if you already have a working cluster.
 ```sh
 kind create cluster --name hexagon-cluster
 ```